RU09342/lab-2-blinking-leds-bubliss3/Button Blink/README.md

 # Button Blink

-Control the state on and LED using a button
+Control the state of the LED using a button on 5 different MSP430 microcontrollers:

 * MSP430G2553
 * MSP430F5529